The North Australia Metocean Study (NAMOS) is a Joint

 Participants

-and NAMOS-II JIPs are eligible to join NAMOS-Comp.
+and NAMOS-II JIPs were eligible to join NAMOS-Comp.

-This latest JIP combines both storm populations into
+The NAMOS-Comp JIP combined both storm populations into

 a long-term, comprehensive, uniform operational hindcast